astropy/astropy-APEs/APE0.rst

 Coordination Committee election).
 The
 Coordination Committee should aim to represent the diversity of the Astropy community.
-Hence, it should aim for diversity in geography, skill set (both astronomy and developer), background, etc. Furthermore, unless it would be short of candidates otherwise, it should not have more than one member from any particular employer.
+Hence, it should aim for diversity in geography, skill set (both astronomy and developer), background, and so on.
+Furthermore, unless it would be short of candidates otherwise, it should not have more than one member from any particular employer.
 The Ombudsperson (described in Section 4) and the Coordination Committee will work to maintain this composition